Simplification for Graph-like Objects: Examples of Simplification

+From direct computation, the through-map is explicitly the simplification of a quiver $Q$ to a mere digraph:

-Therefore, the following result is an immediate consequence.
+Moreover, the following result is an immediate consequence of the composition.

-\begin{thm}[Digraphs \& quivers] The category $\Digra$ is equivalent to the reflective subcategory of simple quivers within $\cat{Q}$.
-Moreover, $\Digra$ is complete and cocomplete with limits performed by passing to $\cat{Q}$ and then applying the simplification. \end{thm}
+\begin{thm}[Digraphs \& quivers] The category $\digra$ is equivalent to the reflective subcategory of simple quivers in $\cat{Q}$.
+Moreover, $\digra$ is complete and cocomplete with limits performed by passing to $\cat{Q}$ and then applying the simplification. \end{thm}